The Great Repression

 True Loss = Nominal Yield − Personal Inflation Rate

-If your savings or bonds return 4.5% while your actual cost of living rises 10.8%, your real rate of return is −6.3%, even though official data say everything is fine.
+If your savings return 4.5% while your actual cost of living rises 8%, your real rate of return is −3.5%.
 Build your own inflation rate from your actual spending.
 That is the number that matters.

 Three markers that confirm repression is active

-Financial repression doesn’t announce itself.
-It operates quietly, in the gap between official figures and lived experience.
+Financial repression does not announce itself.
 These three markers make it visible.
-They are concrete, trackable signals that confirm the mechanism is running and that the pressure on your purchasing power is structural, not cyclical.
+They are concrete, trackable signals that the mechanism is running and that pressure on your purchasing power is structural, not cyclical.

-Any sustained period in which “safe” assets fail to beat the true cost of living is a direct marker of financial repression.
+Any sustained period in which safe assets fail to beat the true cost of living is a direct marker of financial repression.
 Between 2020 and early 2022, the 10-year real interest rate reached as low as −1.21%.
-The current technically positive figure of 1.58% evaporates the moment you substitute your personal inflation rate for the official CPI.
+The current technically positive figure evaporates the moment you substitute your personal inflation rate for the official CPI.
+Track it: FRED 10-Year Real Interest Rate

 Approximately 40% of all dollars currently in existence were created after January 2020.
 When money supply grows faster than the underlying economy, every existing dollar is worth less.
 This is the hidden tax.
-And it’s one that funds debt service without a single vote in Congress, affecting every person who holds dollars, whether or not they know the mechanism.
+And it funds debt service without a single vote in Congress.
+Track it: FRED M2 Money Supply

 Awareness without action is just expensive education.
 The hedge is not complicated.
-It is a matter of owning things the government cannot print and avoiding the ones it needs you to hold.
+It is a matter of owning things the government cannot print and reducing your exposure to the ones it needs you to hold.

 WHAT TO OWN

-Low-debt companies with strong cash flow in Consumer Staples, Healthcare, Utilities, and Energy sectors that can raise prices in step with inflation.
-Avoid companies with a lot of debt.
+Low-debt companies with strong cash flow in Consumer Staples, Healthcare, Utilities, and Energy sectors that can raise prices in step with or ahead of inflation.
+Avoid companies carrying significant debt loads; in a repressive environment, their liabilities are being inflated away too, but their equity still faces the same purchasing power erosion you do if they cannot pass costs through.

 WHAT TO AVOID

-At 4–5% sustained inflation, a fixed monthly payment can lose half its purchasing power within fifteen to twenty years.
-COLA riders exist but typically reduce initial payouts 20–30%, a steep premium for a risk you can manage directly with hard assets.
+At sustained inflation above 4%, a fixed monthly payment loses purchasing power at a rate that compounds over decades.
+A payment that feels adequate at retirement can lose half its real value within fifteen to twenty years.
+Cost-of-living adjustment riders exist, but they typically reduce initial payouts significantly.
+That’s a steep premium for a risk you can manage directly with hard assets and inflation-linked instruments.

 Disclaimer: This article is for educational purposes only and does not constitute financial advice.
 The author holds no financial licenses.
 Consult a qualified financial professional before making any investment decisions.